 In April 2018, Haley Hanson was called into the USA Womens National team and received her 1st cap in a nationally televised game vs Mexico.

 National Women’s Soccer League (NWSL) began its inaugural season in 2013.
 Former Husker Karina LeBlanc helped lead the Chicago Red Stars as one of the top goalkeepers in the NWSL before her retirement in 2015.

 Haley Hanson was taken with the seventh overall pick in the 2018 NWSL Draft by the Houston Dash.
 After her senior season in 2017 Hanson also attended a pair of U.S. Under-23 National Team Training Camps

 Hanson is the most recent Husker to be drafted by the Dash.
 Ari Romero and Jordan Jackson, who each contributed to Nebraska’s 2013 Big Ten championship team, were drafted by the Houston Dash in 2014.

-Sydney Miramontez was signed by FC Kansas City (now Real Salt Lake) and started the team's last six games of the season.
+Sydney Miramontez was signed by FC Kansas City in 2017 and now plays for Utah Royals FC.
 Jaycie Johnson and Caroline Flynn were each drafted in 2017.
 Johnson was selected 27th overall by the North Carolina Courage, and Flynn was taken 40th overall by the Portland Thorns FC.